About the Kenwood DNX573S

 A completely redesigned interface, plus Garmin guidance

 Kenwood updated the graphics for the DNX573S, and I have to say they look pretty sweet on the clear resistive touchscreen, which offers much better contrast and color than the old-school WVGA display.
-The included Garmin maps of the U.S., Canada, Mexico, Puerto Rico, and U.S. Virgin Islands are sure to lead you to your destination without leading you astray.
+The included Garmin maps of the U.S., Canada, and Puerto Rico are sure to lead you to your destination without leading you astray.

 You'll also get reliable routing with spoken street names at turns, lane assistance, and realistic views of complicated intersections.
 And the new interface also provides more opportunities for split-screen control, so you can still follow the maps as the stereo shows you what's playing or who's calling.